-If you’re trying to decide between these two treatment options, you’ve landed in the right place.
-In this review, we’ll dive into the details of how Invisalign and Smilelove actually compare — including several things your dentist might not have told you.
+If you’re trying to decide between these two options, you’re in the right place.
+This review will dig into the details of how Invisalign and Smilelove actually compare — including several things your dentist might not have told you.

 Table of Contents

-Smilelove is part of a crop of young, ambitious at-home aligner companies that’s carved out space as the most affordable option in the industry.
-Founded in 2017, Smilelove doesn’t have a large customer base quite yet, but they’re more affordable than every other home aligner company, and they ensure high-quality treatment too.
+Smilelove is part of a crop of young, ambitious at-home aligner companies that’s carved out space as one of the industry’s most affordable options.
+Founded in 2017, Smilelove doesn’t have a large customer base quite yet, but they’re more affordable than almost every other home aligner company, and they ensure high-quality treatment too.
 As they grow in popularity, they’re beginning to catch the eye of many budget-conscious adults seeking effective, convenient teeth straightening treatment.

 At-Home vs. In-Office Treatment: The Pros and Cons

 As we mentioned above, even though they both produce clear aligners, Invisalign and Smilelove provide fairly different treatments.
 Invisalign is administered in-office by a dentist, while Smilelove’s aligners are developed remotely by a licensed orthodontist and applied at home.